What you need to know about international payments

 Single Euro Payment Area (SEPA) Payments - Transfer euros between all EU Member States as well as Iceland, Lichtenstein, Norway, Monaco and Switzerland.
 Funds should be received by close of business on the next working day and both the remitter and beneficiary have to have an account within the SEPA region. £8

-Real Time Euro Payments (TARGET) - This is a method of transferring funds overseas as Euros.
-This payment is received on the same day if keyed before 2pm, but can take 1-3 business days if there are problems from the recipient's side.
+Real Time Euro Payments (TARGET2) - This is a method of transferring funds overseas as Euros.
+This payment is received on the same day if keyed before 2pm, but can take 1-3 business days, depending on the recipient bank.
 Fax confirmation required if transfer is over £10,000. £25*

 Enquiries, amendments and cancellations - Fees from any enquiry investigated at your request regarding a payment abroad.
 These fees are also payable for our handling of enquiries from overseas banks concerning your payment instructions.
 However, where this investigation has resulted from an error by The Co-operative Bank, or one of its agents, the fee will be waived. £20*